kenmoses1/Group2/README.md

 4. Patrick Kariuki

 ## Description
 ### We intend to create a database using mongodb and nodejs.
 Then we deploy to the cloud using render.
-User shoud be able to send request to the database therough the routers ion our system and get results according to the request url.
+User shoud be able to send request to the database through the routers in our system and get results according to the request url.

 ## Known Bugs
 ### No known bugs